 As we near the end of the pandemic, 65% of workers have stated a desire for more in-person communication with their teams.
 On the other hand, 73% of workers want their flexible work options to continue.
 So, companies are faced with the challenge of balancing office and remote work, and unfortunately, with increased remote work comes a heightened risk for remote workforce cybersecurity threats.

 According to Microsoft, 76% of companies have already implemented a hybrid-work model where employees can work from the office or home as they see fit.
 But with an increased risk of phishing scams, cyber attacks, and other cybersecurity threats, companies need to tighten their remote workforce cybersecurity to ensure the safety of their employees’ and their businesses’ personal data.

-Keep reading to learn which cybersecurity threats and challenges to look out for and how to manage them as your business adapts to a hybrid workforce.
+Keep reading to learn which threats to cybersecurity for remote workforces to look out for and how to manage them as your business adapts to a hybrid environment.

-As technology advances, so will the cybersecurity threats companies face along their journey to adopting a hybrid-work model.
-Here are six common ones to look out for.
+As technology advances, so will the threats to cybersecurity for remote workforces, which companies may face along their journey to adopting a hybrid-work model.
+Here are six common threats to look out for.

 According to a report by Microsoft, 73% of Chief Information Security Officers (CISOs) said they had encountered data leaks in the last 12 months.
 While in the past, company data could only be accessed from the fixed perimeters of the office headquarters, the ability to work remotely now means data must be accessible from anywhere.